Why You Must Visit Buffalo, New York

 Graycliff sits on the bluffs overlooking Lake Erie.
 Photo by Susan Lanier-Graham

-The home is now restored, and the Conservancy is working on the grounds.
-There are various of tours that give you a chance to explore the home and learn more about Frank Lloyd Wright and the Martins.
-You can do a standard one-hour tour, the extended 2-hour tour, the Wright Rocks geology tour, a 90-minute landscape tour, or a private tour.
+The home is restored, and the Conservancy is working on the grounds.
+Various tours give you a chance to explore the home and learn more about Frank Lloyd Wright and the Martins.
+You can do a standard one-hour tour, an extended two-hour tour, the Wright Rocks geology tour, a 90-minute landscape tour, or a private tour.
 Several special events take place throughout the summer and fall as well.
 Be sure to check the website for current events.

 Wander Beautiful Buffalo Gardens